norahellstadius/MultiClassClassifier/README.md

 ##### Optional Arguments

 - `--batch_size`: Batch size (default is 32).
-- `--epochs`: The number of epochs for training (default is 5).
+- `--epochs`: The number of epochs for training (default is 10).
 - `--pixel`: The pixel size of the images (default is 224).

-For example, to run the training script with the default batch size (32), pixel size (224), and number of epochs (5), use the following command:
+For example, to run the training script with the default batch size (32), pixel size (224), and number of epochs (10), use the following command:

 ```bash
 python3 train.py --input_data_dir "PATH/TO/DATA" --split_data_dir "PATH/TO/SAVE/SPLIT/DATA"
 ```

 After training is complete, the paths where the models are saved will be printed in the terminal.
-Two models are saved: a preliminary model (pre-model) and another model trained for an additional 3 epochs (post-model).
+Two models are saved: a preliminary model (pre-model) and another model trained for an additional 3 epochs with more layers allowed to be trained (post-model).

 The training loss plot is saved in `plots/train_history.png`.
 The directory is also printed in the terminal.